 Most contemporary biosensing technologies are built around optimization.
 Smart watches measure recovery scores, sleep cycles, heart rate variability, and physical performance, converting bodily activity into measurable outputs designed for monitoring and improvement.

 Hudson’s wearables do not frame the body as something to quantify or refine.
 Instead, sensing systems trigger changes in light, texture, and spatial response that remain perceptual rather than informational.
-That becomes especially visible in Lucent Body.
-Illuminated sculptural forms wrap around and extend from the body, combining embedded lighting, translucent materials, and wearable structure into objects that feel simultaneously anatomical and synthetic.
-Rather than treating electronics as separate technical infrastructure, Hudson folds responsive systems directly into the physical language of the piece.
+That relationship between body and material also appears in Lucent Body.
+The wearable sculpture expands outward from the body through layered forms and materials associated with adornment, industry, and nature.
+Its armor-like structure frames the body through protection, visibility, and physical presence rather than technological seamlessness.

 Fabric plays an important role throughout this work.
 Textiles soften the hard visual logic typically associated with electronics and sensing systems, introducing tactility and bodily proximity into structures built from circuitry and light.
 The materials never fully resolve into either garment or machine.